Bowling Party Ideas: retro & modern

 - For a centerpiece, arrange some plastic bowling pins in a triangle shape and raise them up on a covered box / cake stand.

-You can pick up cheap plastic kid's bowling sets for around $7 which come with 12 pins and 2 balls.
+You can pick up cheap plastic kid's bowling sets for around $7 from supplier 3 which come with 12 pins and 2 balls.
 They're fairly cheap quality so may not last very long if used for actual bowling but they're a great cheap option to use as a centerpiece for a bowling dessert table.

 - You could also add another tier above the pins with a bowling trophy on, so that the triangle of bowling pins are arranged in such a way to hide the box / tier supporting the trophy.
 This way the trophy looks like its supported by the bowling pins.
-These plastic trophies are available individually or in packs of 12 so you can use them as prizes for bowling games (see Games section below) and just keep one back for your centerpiece.
+These plastic trophies are available individually or in packs of 12 from supplier 1 or 5 so you can use them as prizes for bowling games (see Games section below) and just keep one back for your centerpiece.

 Alternative bowling dessert Table